abhilashraju/GGL/README.md

 User can choose to provide any of the above two callbacks my leaving other empty depending on their requirements.
 In this purticular example I choose to give one that can capture the parent child relationship between vertices.

 Now let's dig a bit deeper into the actual search algorithms Again it is just a parmeterised version of another generic algorithm.
-The only difference between DFS, and BFS is in its usage stack and queue .
+The only difference between DFS, and BFS is in its usage of stack and queue .
 Then why not parameterise it?
 ```
 using GBFS=BFS_DFS<make_bfs_push>;
 using GDFS=BFS_DFS<make_dfs_push>;